 Thank heavens we had bought new tires in Bogotá (read about it here); the old ones wouldn’t have lasted ten minutes on this road.
 Screws started falling down.
 The first fell on the windshield wiper.
 Coen tried to retighten it above the windowpane but to no avail.
 It had broken off.
 Five minutes the screw from somewhere above my door/windowpane fell on the floor mat.

-The cows were a kind of cebu, the white / greyish ones with the big fat lumps on their backs.
+The cows were a kind of cebu, the white/grey beasts with the big fat lumps on their backs.
 Few ranches offered the animals shade from trees.

 Day 2 – Watching Wildlife

 With the sun coming up and the hurler monkeys crying their morning song, I enjoyed a bit of yoga in the shade of a tree in a pleasant early morning breeze.
 Meanwhile Coen fixed breakfast.
 We had all the time in the world.
 After some hectic weeks it felt like luxury.

 The discomfort of the driving was amply compensated by the view of birds and other wildlife: mostly spoonbills, herons, capybaras and caimans.

 According to the GPS we should take a track going to the left, but that ran behind a fence and onto a ranch.
 Fortunately, we met three llaneros – cowboys.
 They said to stick to the main road and ask for directions in the next village.

 More wildlife: ibises, Jesus birds, a stork, caracaras and more caimans and capybaras.
 Also freshwater turtles and quite a few deer.
 You now understand the mileage: we stood still for long periods on end, admiring animals that sat right along the side of the road.
 It was a mesmerizing day.